-My heart aches as my 10 year old daughter contemplates what it could be like to sleep in our minivan.
+My heart aches as my 10-year-old daughter contemplates what it could be like to sleep in our minivan.
 My heart aches for my high school son.
-We moved halfway through his freshman year to live where we are now because we thought we would be here through his high school career while I finished my PhD and my wife finished her undergraduate degree.
+We moved halfway through his freshman year to live where we are now because we thought we would be here through his high school career while I finished my Ph.D. and my wife finished her undergraduate degree.
 He is now looking at attending his third school in his first year and a half of high school.
-My heart aches for my 8th grade daughter who last year was diagnosed with Autism and is finally in a school that is serving her needs.
-It ached last Friday when I picked up my younger daughters from a school dance as I realized that the school where they have thrived for the last year and love so dearly will be yanked away from them by familial malice.
+My heart aches for my 8th-grade daughter who last year was diagnosed with Autism and is finally in a school that is serving her needs.
+It ached last Friday when I picked up my younger daughters from a school dance and I realized that the school where they have thrived for the last year and love so dearly will be yanked away from them by familial malice.

 My heart aches for the memory of my mother.
 We have been attending the church that I grew up in and which she attended for over 30 years.
 To this day, they still love her dearly as she was such a kind, loving pillar of the church.
 In the waning months of her life, she wrote about how poorly one sibling treated me and told another they did not treat me lovingly.
 They have proven her point.
 She was so much about family ties and the children working together.
 In my mind, I can see tears streaming down her cheeks as she sees what has become of her family.

 My heart aches for my father.
 As his Alzheimer’s progresses rapidly, he is happy.
 But, he is not at all who he was.
 I watch, powerless, from my forced sideline position as his wishes are undone and his legacy dishonored by power that was gained after his Alzheimer’s diagnosis.
 Even, his lawyer acknowledged this.
 The clever spark that always glimmered in his eyes has largely faded as he struggles to remember that I am his deceased wife’s son.